DevBruge/MindfulMoments-chrome/README.md

 - figure out best practices for removing options stored in local/sync storage
     - looks like options are maintained on reload/disable and renable
     - looks like options are removed on uninstall (aka unload, if unpacked)
+- refactor code to put defaultOptions in a JSON file (and load it into a background.html page) > MJ